 - The

-constructor is for type constructors, likeInt
+TConsconstructor is for type constructors, likeInt,Maybe,IOorMap. - The

-for lists of a given type. - The
+TListfor lists of a given type. - The

-is the type constructor for functions.
+TFunis the type constructor for functions.

-constructor (think how if you don't know it), but I still prefer this way.
+Note that one can, actually, make all types only with the TCons constructor (think how if you don't know it), but I still prefer this way.

-to run over every type, a good way to achieve this is to use a typeclass and implement specific methods for each type.
+Since we want of typeOf to run over every type, a good way to achieve this is to use a typeclass and implement specific methods for each type.

 class Typed a where typeOf :: a -> Type |